zoubin/gulp.spritesmith-multi/README.md

 You can override them through this option.

 If `Function`,
-it receives the default options, the sprite name specified by `options.to` and the related icon files (vinyl file objects).
+it receives the default options and sprite, sprite-name and the related icon files (vinyl file objects).
 Modify the options object passed in, or return a new one.